 Most recently, the Government has proposed reforming IR35 legislation in the public sector, whereby the end engager will be responsible for determining the contractor’s IR35 status.
 If implemented, this looks likely to result in many contractors being unjustly forced onto the payroll as clients adopt a risk-averse approach.

-The FCSA warns that the proposed measures could result in a migration of contractors away from the already talent-depleted public sector.
 A survey by Aldwych Partners also found that more than half (53%) of locum doctors claimed they would seek work outside England if the now mandated NHS pay caps were introduced.

-The FCSA notes that overseas opportunities will become an increasingly tempting proposition for contractors for as long as the Government continues to enforce stricter policies – with subsequent worsening skills shortages a distinct possibility.
+Overseas opportunities will become an increasingly tempting proposition for contractors for as long as the Government continues to enforce stricter policies – with subsequent worsening skills shortages a distinct possibility.
 With experts predicting that the public sector proposals will eventually be rolled out to the private sector, any migration of talent outside of the UK would be far more extensive.